NeuroJSON/bjdata/Binary_JData_Specification.md

 ---
 ### <a name="value_char"/>Char
-The char type in UBJSON is an unsigned byte meant to represent a single printable ASCII character (decimal values 0-127).
+The char type in BJData is an unsigned byte meant to represent a single printable ASCII character (decimal values 0-127).
 It **must not** have a decimal value larger than 127.
 It is functionally identical to the uint8 type, but semantically is meant to represent a character and not a numeric value.

 #### Example
 Char values in JSON: